Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 A normal stoma is moist and pink or red colored.
 When you first see your colostomy, it may look dark red and swollen, with bruises.
 Don't worry.
 In a few weeks, the color will lighten and bruises should disappear.

 A colostomy requires a hospital stay of about 3 days to a week.
 Your stay will probably be longer if the colostomy was done for an emergency.
-You'll learn to care for your colostomy and the appliance or pouch that collects your poop during your hospital stay.
+You'll learn to care for your colostomy and the appliance or pouch that collects your stool during your hospital stay.

 Your nurse will show you how to clean your stoma.
 You'll do this gently every day with warm water only after you go home.
 Then gently pat dry or allow the area to air dry.
 Don't worry if you see a little bit of blood.